0cjs/8bitdev/src/tmon/README.md

     be any non-zero value.
 This is executed _after_ the command is confirmed and so will override any `s####` values given as parameters to the command.
 If set accidentally, it may be disabled with `e0`.
-  - §`a##`: Advance mode.
+  - §`n##`: advance to Next mode.
 This may be:
     - $00: After executing a deposit command the §`s####` start address for the next deposit command will remain the same.
-    - $01: After executing a deposit command, the §`s####` start address will be updated to the address after the last deposited, so the deposited will start filling memory after the last deposited byte.
+    - $01: After executing a deposit command, the §`s####` start address will be updated to the next address after the last deposited, so the deposited will start filling memory after the last deposited byte.
   - §`q##`: Deposit data echo/quiet (optional).